phelipetls/mapsbr/docs/source/index.rst

 Quick Demo
 ----------

-As a quick demonstration, let me demonstrate how one would plot the brazilian map including many sub geographical levels:
+As a quick demonstration, let's see how one would plot the brazilian map including many sub geographical levels:

 .. ipython:: python